mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/README.md

 The full list of R&D teams is available [here](https://docs.google.com/spreadsheets/d/1lH8QIjQGEoGospDUdVs_LQ_i2b82I1ce6W7z18vhPTQ/edit#gid=0).

+## Submit a documentation request

+If you have documentation requests or questions, you can submit a request via the Doc Up plugin or submit a GitHub issue directly via the Docs repo.
+All issues are reviewed and feedback provided.

+While we do accept ad-hoc requests for work, we appreciate this process being followed as it helps us prioritize and ensure coverage for all work.

-### Requesting Documentation via Doc Up
+### Via Doc Up

 Requests for documentation can be made within [community.mattermost.com](https://community.mattermost.com), using the Doc Up plugin embedded in the post menu.
 Access the Doc Up plugin by hovering over a message and selecting the ***...*** menu.

 When you select Doc Up and choose **Admin** as the issue type, an issue is generated in the GitHub docs repo, and added to the issues list.
 An update is listed in the Documentation channel, with the issue link.
 You can also select **Developer** or **Company Handbook** to direct the Doc Up request to the appropriate repo.

 As the issues are open to the community, the more information provided in the issue the better.